mjyeaney/aci-deployment-api/README.md

 ### Deployment

 The application is designed to work on Azure AppService, and there are deployment scripts in the `deploy` folder.
 Modify these as needed for your particular environemnt.
+Note that there are some long-running background jobs (~4 hours, located in `/src/cleanup-tasks.ts` which require ensuring the WebApp is set to `AlwaysOn`).

 Note that the following environment variables will need set in order for the application to run.